Tkprudent/coding-challenges/PracticeInterviews/GoldmanSachsOnsitePractice.md

 	return: USD —> JPY —> KRY —> BTC —> ETH —> USD (or) <br>
 	USD —> GBY —> KRY —> BTC —> ETH —> USD

 It was a great experience for me having my on site interview on February 4th, 2020.
-I arrived at the venue 20 minutes before and had a good chat with other students who came for the interview.
+I arrived at the venue 20 minutes before the interview and had a good chat with other students who came for the interview.
 I feel it preety much helps to reduce stress and help get in the mood for a conversation.

 It's going to start with you walking the interviewer through your resume, this is a point where you need to communicate effectively and let your personality shine forth.
 You don't need be afraid or upset about anything.
 Just express yourself freely.